 Spyrix, like any malware or spyware, may also create temporary or permanent files hidden in folders, in your system, and in your cache.

-Remove Spyrix using CleanMyMac X
+Remove Spyrix using CleanMyMac

 Manually removing the program should prevent it from running.
 However, if you don’t know how it got there in the first place, removing all traces of the program is a good idea.
-You can do this by using software like CleanMyMac X. It can delete any malware or malware-like application, including its leftover files, in just a few clicks.

-To remove Spyrix with CleanMyMac X:
+To remove Spyrix with CleanMyMac, powered by Moonlock Engine:

-- Download CleanMyMac X and open it.
+- Download CleanMyMac and open it.

-- In the sidebar, select Malware Removal.
+- In the sidebar, select Protection.

 - Click Scan.

-- CleanMyMac X will detect the keylogger.
+- CleanMyMac will detect the keylogger.

-- Select it and click on Remove.
+- Select it and click Remove.

 It doesn’t take a professional hacker to install spyware, keyloggers, and malware on your Mac or your iPhone (here’s what to do if you’re worried your iPhone might be listening to you).
 Today, countless sites offer apps and software that can not only breach your privacy rights but cause a lot of damage.
 Staying informed and taking the correct action is the best way to prevent someone from knowing what you type, seeing the sites you look at, recording your screen and video chats, and much more.